top of page

 Johnny Winter was born in Leland, Mississippi.
 Johnny Winter and his brother, Edgar, grew up in Beaumont, Texas.
 Johnny learned to play the clarinet at five years old, followed by the ukulele at 8, and guitar at age 11.

 Starting in his mid-teens and through his early twenties, Johnny was touring with Gene Terry and the Downbeats and working gigs in Texas and Louisiana with his own bands, Johnny and The Jammers, the Crystaliers, and The Black Plague.
-Winter would sometimes sit in with Roy Head and the Traits (another MOGC Hall of Fame inductee) when they performed in the Beaumont area, and in 1967 Winter recorded a single with the Traits: "Tramp" backed with "Parchman Farm."
+Winter would sometimes sit in with Roy Head and the Traits (another MOGC Hall of Fame inductee).
+When they performed in the Beaumont area, and in 1967 Winter recorded a single with the Traits: "Tramp" backed with "Parchman Farm."
 In 1968, he released his first album, The Progressive Blues Experiment, on Austin's Sonobeat Records.

 Seeking a major music contract, Winter traveled to England in 1968 in search of a more receptive musical climate.
 When he returned home, he discovered that Rolling Stone had printed an article raving about an unknown albino blues guitarist from Texas.
 Nearly every major label was looking for him.